BroCodeAT/watten.py/Commands.md

 **Attributes:**
 - to: str → Name of the Client to send the Command to
-- available: list[int] → The List of the Cards the Player can play
+- available: list[int] → The List of the Card_ids the Player can play

 # Client to Server